hemantksingh/messup-learn/data/Data Pipelines.md

+---
+title: "Data Pipelines"
+summary: "How data moves from where it is produced to where it is wanted: batch or stream, ETL or ELT, CDC and idempotent steps."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources:
+  - "Kleppmann, Designing Data-Intensive Applications, ch.
+10 and 11"
+  - "Kreps, The Log: What every software engineer should know about real-time data's unifying abstraction (2013)"
+  - "Reis and Housley, Fundamentals of Data Engineering"
+  - "Akidau, Chernyak and Lax, Streaming Systems"
+tags: [data-pipelines, etl, streaming, batch, change-data-capture, orchestration]
+---
 # Data Pipelines

 Data is produced in one place and wanted in another; a pipeline carries it across the gap and reshapes it on the way.
 What breaks: data arrives late, twice or not at all, changes shape without warning, or a rerun gives a different result.
 Pipeline design is deciding up front how each is handled.